PRIrvin/JSON-RPC/README.md

-# JSON-RPC
+# JSONrpc

-JSON-RPC is a LabVIEW library for generating and parsing [JSON-RPC](https://www.jsonrpc.org/) messages
+JSONrpc is a LabVIEW library for generating and parsing [JSON-RPC](https://www.jsonrpc.org/) messages

 ## Getting Started